Fresno Pacific University honors well-known local businessman with scholarship

-FRESNO, California (KGPE) – Doug Davidian, a local businessman, passed away on April 11th, but his legacy lives on through Fresno Pacific University’s Doug Davidian Memorial Micro-Enterprise Scholarship fund.
+FRESNO, California (KSEE) – Local businessman, Doug Davidian passed away on April 11th, but his legacy lives on through Fresno Pacific University’s Doug Davidian Memorial Micro-Enterprise Scholarship fund.

 “So, we set the fund up, I think so far we’ve already raised more than $11,000 and these will go directly to those participants who’ll want to benefit from the Launch Central Valley program,” said Dr. Randy White, the Executive Director for the Center for Community Transformation at FPU.